All Episodes

 I know it's taken us two years of a lot of investigative reporting.

-Greg, Sarah, John, David, Sidney Powell, uh help me out.
+Greg, Sarah, John, David, Sidney Powell.

 Sidney Powell, David Schoen.

-I mean, we have all these Schweitzer and and then other people on the radio like Russian Mark, uh and and Laura was uh and Tucker and people like that, but there's not a lot of us.
+I mean, we have all these and then other people on the radio, like Russian Mark and Laura and Tucker and people like that.

-And frankly, this is we have done I would argue we're the show of record on this.
+And frankly, this is, we have done, I would argue we're the show of record on this.

 We have been on this longer and from the beginning.

-Now, here is what's coming.
+Now, here's what's coming.

 This is what I've been saying to you.